 Funded by a federal-state partnership, Medicaid pays for health services for certain categories of the poor (including the aged poor, the blind or disabled, and low-income families with dependent children).
 The federal government contributes between 50% and about 76% of the payments made under each state's program; the state pays the remainder.
 Federal reimbursement is higher for states where incomes are lower.
 About 10% of the elderly receive services under Medicaid, accounting for about 40% of all Medicaid expenditures.
 Medicaid is the major public payer for long-term care; according to a 2012 Congressional Budget Office report, Medicaid accounts for 47% of total spending on long-term care services and 39% of total spending on nursing home care in the US.

 Services covered under federal guidelines include inpatient and outpatient hospital care, laboratory and x-ray services, physician services, skilled nursing care, nursing home care not covered by Medicare, and many home health services for people > 21 yr.

-States may cover certain other services and items, including prescription drugs (or the premiums for Medicare Part D if patients are eligible for Part D), dental services, physical therapy, rehabilitation services, and eyeglasses.
+States may cover certain other services and items, including prescription drugs (or the premiums for Medicare Part D if patients are eligible for Part D), dental services, eyeglasses, physical therapy, rehabilitation services, and intermediate-level nursing care.
 Each state determines eligibility requirements, which therefore vary, but people receiving funds from cash-assistance programs (eg, the Supplemental Security Income program) must be included.
 Several states offer enriched packages of Medicaid services under waiver programs, which are intended to delay or prevent nursing home admission by providing additional home and community-based services (eg, day care, personal care, respite care).

 Most states have other criteria that allow people to qualify for Medicaid.